Health Care

 The nonmaleficence ethical principle infers that physicians are obligated not to harm patients.
 This principle is important in building g trust between patients and healthcare providers, increasing effectiveness in healthcare provision.
 Nonmaleficence requires that physicians weigh the risks of illness against the benefits and consequences of treatment before choosing the appropriate approach to treatment.
 Intervening when a patient wants to take harmful medicine is an example of nonmaleficence that eliminates self-harm.

-The justice ethical principle provides that unequals should be addressed unequally and equals should be treated equally.
+The justice ethical principle provides that inequality should be addressed unequally, and equals should be treated equally.
 In simple words, the justice principle provides that characters with similar features should get the same services while characters with varying features need to be treated differently.
 For instance, the parameters in offering treatment should not be inhibited by a difference in social classes.
 Social class profiling is deemed an injustice.

 References